-Definition of HOMININ
+Definition of hominin

 : any of a taxonomic tribe (Hominini) of hominids that includes recent humans together with extinct ancestral and related forms

-Origin of HOMININ
+Origin and Etymology of hominin

 New Latin Hominini, from Homin-, Homo + -ini, tribe suffix, from Latin -inus 1-ine

 First Known Use: 1989See Words from the same year

 What made you want to look up hominin?
 Please tell us where you read or heard it (including the quote, if possible).